 Both state and federal laws control the trucking industry.
 The U.S. Department of Transportation (DOT) and the FMCSA are the two primary organizations that establish and regulate the standards for both trucking companies and their drivers.

 As such, these laws determine who is responsible for any commercial truck accident.
-However, each state has its department of transport, which is mandated with regulating interstate commercial trucking.
+However, each state has its own department of transport, which is mandated with regulating interstate commercial trucking.

-Laws That May Affect Your Case
+New York Laws that May Affect Your Case

-If you collide with a truck, including a semi-truck, a big rig, or any commercial vehicle that’s compliant with the set regulations, then the driver and the company they are working for might be responsible for the injuries you sustain.
+If you collide with a truck, including a semi-truck, a big rig, or any commercial vehicle that’s compliant with the set regulations, the driver and the company they are working for might be responsible for the injuries you sustain.

 - Rest for the driver laws